 Bethany Letiecq is an associate professor in the Human Development and Family Science program--a joint academic program of the College of Education and Human Development and the College of Humanities and Social Sciences.
 She received her PhD in health education/family studies and her MS in family and community development from the University of Maryland, College Park.

 Dr. Letiecq teaches courses on family law and public policy; individual and family development; and family-based human services delivery systems.
 She serves as an associate editor for the Journal of Family Issues, and has published her research in such professional outlets as Family Relations, Journal of Family Theory and Review, Fathering, Journal of Family Issues, Journal of Intergenerational Relationships, Journal of Immigrant and Minority Health, and Health Education and Behavior.
-She is affiliated with the National Council on Family Relations (currently serving on the NCFR Board of Directors), the American Sociological Association, and the American Public Health Association.
-She also serves as president of the Mason advocacy chapter of the American Association of University Professors (AAUP).
+She is affiliated with the National Council on Family Relations (currently serving on the NCFR Board of Directors), the American Sociological Association, the Council on Contemporary Families, and the American Public Health Association.
+She also serves on the GMU Faculty Senate and as president of the Mason advocacy chapter of the American Association of University Professors (AAUP).

 Vesely, C., Letiecq, B., Goodman, R. (2017).
 Immigrant family resilience in context: Using a community-based approach to build a new conceptual model.
-Journal of Family Theory and Review.
+Journal of Family Theory and Review, 9, 93-110.